thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

     - `progenitor`
       - `({ progenitor }, { skill })`

 At this point you might realize a big part of the architecture is provided out-of-the-box but still, the burden of the persistence layer is in our hands???!!
-We still have to let GraphQL know hot to retrieve the data?
+We still have to let GraphQL know how to retrieve the data?
 Potentially making the same 3 round trips to the DB??!!!

 The answer is YUP!
 The implementation of the resolver's code is entirely up to you, GraphQL is about almost everything else.